Nantawat6510545543/KU-ACTIVE/README.md

 ## How to run

-1. To run the server
+1. To run the local server

 ```
 python manage.py runserver